marknovak/FR_n-prey-at-a-time/README.md

 ## _Warning_: Parameter interpretation
  As noted in the _Supplementary Materials_ of the above-referenced manuscript, unlike in the original analyses of the FoRAGE database (e.g., [Uiterwaal & DeLong 2022](https://doi.org/10.1002/ecy.3706)), the model-fitting analyses implemented here have _not_ standardized prey and predator abundances by area (or volume) and have _not_ standardized prey consumption values by time.
 Therefore, estimates of the attack rates and handling times are dataset-specific (i.e. are not in common units) and should not be compared across datasets.
 Estimates of the maximum number of prey that can be handled at a time (parameter _n_ of the multi-prey functional response model) are unitless.

-## Warranty
- All code is provided "as is" and without warranty.

  ## Contact
  Please email Mark Novak (mark.novak@oregonstate.edu) with any questions about the analyses and John DeLong (jpdelong@unl.edu) with any questions about the [FoRAGE database](https://doi.org/10.5063/F17H1GTQ).